 You also need to keep an eye on the weather for night sky photography.
 Winter nights are the best when the air is clear and the sky is clearer compared to other seasons without much atmospheric haze and other issues.

 In order to achieve all these, and create stunning Astro images, you will need planning apps, apps to locate night sky objects, apps to locate dark sites near you, weather apps, and others so you can use them together when planning for the shoot.

 Here are some apps that can help you locate and plan your astrophotography shots no matter your experience or where you live:

-Photopills is a great app for anyone looking to plan a shoot to photograph the night sky and execute it the way they have visualised it.
+Photopills is a great app for anyone looking to plan a shoot to photograph the night sky and execute it the way they have visualized it.
 Its planner and Night Augmented Reality tool make it a great app for astrophotographers who wish to have the night sky objects against a particular object or foreground.
-This way the photographer can plan the shoot based on moon phases alongwith with the desired composition well beforehand.
+This way the photographer can plan the shoot based on moon phases along with with the desired composition well beforehand.

 Stellarium is an online program that can help you locate the objects in the sky.
-You can also get information regarding moon phases, light pollution levels, which can be helpful when you are shooting out in the night.
-The web version of stellarium is free.
+You can also get information regarding moon phases, and light pollution levels, which can be helpful when you are shooting out at the night.
+The web version of Stellarium is free.
 There is a free Android version (there may be in-app purchases) called Stellarium Mobile and a paid one called Stellarium PLUS for iOS.

 3. Sky Guide

 Sky Guide is an app for iOS and gives accurate locations of all night sky objects including their rising and setting times.
-You can also check positions for future date and time so it is easier for you to plan a shoot.
+You can also check positions for future dates and times so it is easier for you to plan a shoot.
 Just search for your object of interest to see its location in the sky.